vippsas/vipps-episerver/README.md

 ### Callbacks
 The code being run on all callbacks is in DefaultVippsResponseFactory, if you need to customize any of this behaviour, just create a new class that inherits from DefaultVippsResponseFactory, override the relevant methods and register it in your initialization module as your implementation of IVippsResponseFactory

-You are also able to customize PurchaseOrder creation behaviour that happens on callback by overriding the CreatePurchaseOrder method on DefaultVippsOrderCreator class.

 ### Express controller
 An api controller for initializing an express checkout is included in the package.
 This controller contains basic add to cart functionality for express checkout on product pages, but if you want to use your own cart workflow you will need to create your own controller for this.